VforVitorio/variational_quantum_classifier/README.md

 This will:

-- Generate the spiral dataset (100 points)
+- Generate the spiral dataset (150 points)
-- Train the quantum classifier (3 attempts, best result selected)
+- Train the quantum classifier (1 attempt with optimized hyperparameters)
-- Display accuracy metrics
+- Display accuracy metrics (~80% validation accuracy)
 - Save visualizations to `results/`

 ### Interactive Analysis